chalmers-revere/2018-wasp-summer-school/getting-started/README.md

 #### Tutorial 1: Camera Live Stream to a Webbrowser

-The first test is to run microservices that stream the camera feed to our webbrowser.
-For this test, we need the following three microservices:
+The first test is to run microservices that stream the camera feed to your webbrowser.
+For this test, we need the following three microservices running on *Raspberry Pi*:

 1. [opendlv-device-camera-rpi](https://github.com/chalmers-revere/opendlv-device-camera-rpi) - accessing Raspberry Pi's camera
 2. [opendlv-video-x264-encoder](https://github.com/chalmers-revere/opendlv-video-x264-encoder) - converting a camera frame into an h264 frame